arbor-sim/arbor/doc/concepts/cell.rst

    LIF cells are single compartment leaky integrate and fire neurons with one **source** and one **target**.
    LIF cells do not support adding additional **sources** or **targets**.
 They do not support **gap junctions**.
+   They are typically used to simulate point-neuron networks.

 3. **Spiking Cells**